 “When a ship changes course, a shorter reporting interval should be required according to Table 1, Annex 1.
 Rr should be affected by changing course as described in this paragraph.

 A change of course should be determined by calculating the mean value of the heading information (HDG) for the last 30 s and comparing the result with the present heading.
-When HDG is unavailable, the Rr should not be affected.
+When HDG is unavailable, the Course Over Ground (COG) may be used in place of the HDG when the vessel has a Speed Over Ground (SOG) greater of equal to 5 knots.
+If HDG is unavailable and SOG less than 5 knots, the Rr should not be affected.

 If the difference exceeds 5°, a higher Rr should be applied in accordance with Table 1, Annex 1.
 The higher Rr should be maintained by using ITDMA to complement SOTDMA scheduled transmissions in order to derive the desired Rr.
 When 5° is exceeded, the reporting interval should be decreased beginning with a broadcast within the next 150 slots (see § 3.3.4.2.1) using either a scheduled SOTDMA slot, or a RATDMA access slot (see § 3.3.5.5).